docQodly/docs/docs/language/basics/lang-control-flow.md

 #### Example

-Compare the following example with the example for the `while...end while` loop.
+Compare the following example with the example for the `while...end` loop.

 ```4d
- var index : Integer
+ var index : integer
- var result : Text
+ var result : string
  index = 0
  repeat
- 	result=result+String(index)+" "
+ 	result=result+string(index)+" "
  	index += 1
  until(index >= 10)
  //result: "0 1 2 3 4 5 6 7 8 9 "
 ```

-## for...end for
+## for...end

-The formal syntax of the `for...end for` control flow structure is:
+The formal syntax of the `for...end` control flow structure is:

 ```4d
 for(Counter_Variable,Start_Expression,End_Expression{,Increment_Expression})
    statement(s)
     {break}
     {continue}
-end for
+end
 ```

-The `for...end for` loop is a loop controlled by a counter variable:
+The `for...end` loop is a loop controlled by a counter variable:

-- The counter variable *Counter_Variable* is a numeric variable (Real or Integer) that the `for...end for` loop initializes to the value specified by *Start_Expression*.
+- The counter variable *Counter_Variable* is a numeric variable (real or integer) that the `for...end` loop initializes to the value specified by *Start_Expression*.
 - Each time the loop is executed, the counter variable is incremented by the value specified in the optional value *Increment_Expression*.
 If you do not specify *Increment_Expression*, the counter variable is incremented by one (1), which is the default.
 - When the counter variable passes the *End_Expression* value, the loop stops.